LuisPalacios/lupa/README.md

 You can find probably dozen of use cases, some examples could be: Search in Google, search people in an enterprise Web Directory, etc. My personal use case is searching in my company's directory, reducing significantly the number of keystrokes and mouse movements :-)

-> Needs at least Yosemite, it's using *new* `NSStatusBarButton` API introduce in OSX 10.10.
+> Note: "lupa" needs OSX 10.10 or higher, it's using *new* `NSStatusBarButton` API introduce in Yosemite.

 ### Configuration